CesMon/MCMLSAMPLES/guide_ML_samples_.md

 - Execute the *cmsDriver* command as:

 ```
-cmsDriver.py step1 --filein file:gensimDY.root --step=DIGI,L1,DIGI2RAW,HLT:2011 --datatier GEN-RAW --conditions=START53_LV6A1::All --fileout=hltDY.root --eventcontent RAWSIM --python_filename hltDY.py --number=10 --mc --no_exec
+cmsDriver.py step1 --filein file:gensimML.root --fileout file:hltML.root --mc --eventcontent RAWSIM --runsScenarioForMC Run2012_AB_C_D_oneRunPerEra  --datatier GEN-SIM-RAW --conditions=START53_V27::All --step DIGI,L1,DIGI2RAW,HLT:7E33v2 --python_filename hltML.py --no_exec --customise Configuration/DataProcessing/Utils.addMonitoring -n 10
 ```

-Note here that the ROOT file *gensimDY.root*, which was obtained in the last step (step 0), serves as input for step1.
+Note here that the ROOT file *gensimML.root*, which was obtained in the last step (step 0), serves as input for step1.
 We now process the event up to the high level trigger (HLT) simulation.
-This command produces a file, *hltDY.py*, which needs to be modified like we did above.
+This command produces a file, *hltML.py*, which needs to be modified like we did above.
 I.e.,

-- open the *hltDY.py* config file with your favorite text editor and change the line
+- open the *hlt.py* config file with your favorite text editor and change the line

 ```
 process.GlobalTag = GlobalTag(process.GlobalTag, 'START53_V27::All', '')